Tobiuwu/Tobiuwu/README.md

 !
 I Am S/h(im)e[r] As You(•‿•)  Am S/h(im)e[r] As You Are Me and We ヘ(^o^ヘ) Am I and I Are All Our Together
 ```
 (✿◠‿◠)  hiii hiii ♥‿♥  wuu °˖✧◝(⁰▿⁰)◜✧˖°  Haiiiii (≧∇≦)/  wuuuwu uwu!!!  ~ﾟ +｡:.ﾟヽ(*´∀`)ﾉﾟ.:｡+ﾟ
-I am a student of the [Secondary Industrial School of Electrical Engineering Jecna](https://www.spsejecna.cz/) 30, Prague, Czech Republic.
 My preferred programming languages are Python and PHP.
 I like to create websites and I have experience with HTML, CSS, JS and PHP.